SiJiL82/borrow_something/README.md

   - `source venv/bin/activate`
 - Install requirements:
   -  `pip3 install requirements.txt`
 - Create .env file
   - Add steps here
+- Create a [Heroku](https://www.heroku.com) account if you don't already have one.
+- Create a new Heroku application
+- Add environment variables to Heroku config vars:
+  - Add steps here
+- In a terminal inside your copy of the project repository:
   - Login to Heroku `heroku login`
--  Create Heroku app
-   -  Add steps
   - Set Heroku as remote repository `heroku git:remote -a APP_NAME`
   - Push code to Heroku `git push heroku main`

 ## Credits